nlavdaki/app.mySQL/README.md

 Database Setup
 This app uses MySQL for the database.
-You need to setup a MySQL server and create a database that will be used by the app.
+You need to setup a MySQL server and create a database that will be used by the app and name it photographers_DB (in case you name it something else change app.config['MYSQL_DB'] = 'photographers_DB' at app.py).
+Also define on the same field your password.

 After setting up the database, modify the config.py file with your database details.